seifeakalu/Spring-boot-JPA-SQL-With-JWTAuth-And-Pagination-API/README.md

 ## REST API Messaging Application with JWT-JPA-SQL-ORM

-This is a Rest API that let you send message to user based on ORM Model Relation, To register message, This API Lets you signup user and authenticate with JWT
+This is a Rest API that let you send message to user based on ORM Model Relation.
+To register message, This API Lets you signup user and authenticate with JWT

     Open the project with STS IDE and Run the application,